 4. “Food Habits Getting Worse Around the World,” by Donald G. McNeil Jr., in the New York Times, 23 February 2015.
 The full report is at “Dietary quality among men and women in 187 countries in 1990 and 2010: a systematic assessment,” published by Lancet Global Health, 2015.
 We have drawn information from both sources.

 5. Media manipulation by Coke: In another universe, Coke would be inundated in bad press.
-But the company has enough money to prevent that.
+But the company invests its profits wisely.
 It funds researchers who conveniently produce findings that sugar and soft drinks aren’t really bad for health, the problem is that people don’t exercise enough.
 Dr. Marion Nestle documents many of these efforts in her meticulous, frightening book Soda Politics.
 Like the tobacco lobby and climate-change doubters, the soft drink industry has no facts or science to refute the charges against it, so it tries instead to cast a haze over them: “We can’t be certain…” is a favorite starting point.
 In 2015 the National Press Foundation hosted a “webinar” to “highlight common challenges in communicating science and offer specific tips to enhance the fidelity and richness of scientific reporting.”
 Among these was “The importance of communicating uncertainty.”
 The webinar was sponsored with money from Coke; the two speakers both had extensive ties to Coke.
-This was reported by Health News Review; we learned about it from killercoke.org.
+This was reported by Health News Review.

 6. Warren Buffett’s love affair with Coke, both as a drink and as an investment, is widely reported.
 You can “See Warren Buffett singing Coke’s song” on the Fortune website, 29 April 2015